puffscoin/ens/docs/userguide.rst

 Resolving ENS names
 ===================

 This page describes how ENS name resolution works at the contract level.
-For convenient use in DApps, an NPM package, ethereum-ens_ is available which abstracts away much of the detail and makes name resolution a straightforward process.
+For convenient use in DApps, an NPM package, puffscoin-ens_ is available which abstracts away much of the detail and makes name resolution a straightforward process.

 Step by step
 ------------